-Sociology will provide you with an array of skills which many institutions of further education will seek such as:

-- Appreciating the complexity and diversity of social situations. - Applying sociological theory to society's organisations, including schools and offices. - Researching, judging and evaluating complex information making reasoned arguments. - Knowledge and understanding of research methods, analysis and statistical techniques. - Developing opinions and new ideas on societal issues working collaboratively. - The ability to understand, scrutinise and re-assess common perceptions of the social world relating sociological knowledge to social, public policy. - Organising work and meeting deadlines.
+Sociology will provide you with an array of skills which many institutions of further and higher education will seek.
+These include appreciating the complexity and diversity of social situations, applying sociological theory to society's organisations, judging and evaluating complex information making reasoned arguments, developing knowledge and understanding of research methods, analysis and statistical techniques and the ability to understand, scrutinise and re-assess common perceptions of the social world.